Today is the start of ME/CFS Awareness Week, and everyone is going blue. So if you see a lot of blue around you now know why.

 A lot of people also struggle daily with living needs, of costs, there are benefits that can help make living a little easier, this ESA number will be able give your advice.

-Socialising is very hard also, as she gets so worn out, and if we do have anything planned we have to give her as much rest as we can before hand, and know that the next day she will be having a bad day or a few bad days.
+Socialising is very hard also, as she gets so worn out.
+If we do have anything planned we have to give her as much rest as we can before hand.
+And know that the next day she will be having a bad day or a few bad days.

 There is a great little video (I have shared this before) that shows just what it is like for those who suffer with ME/CFS.
 I think this is worth sharing again, as a lot of people just do not understand what it is like living with this chronic illness.